niplav/site/daygame_cost_benefit.md

 To wrap it up, one can conclude that the value of the first lay is

-		prostcost::300
+		prostcost::350
 		prideval::400
 		laynum::4
-		firstlayval::prideval+prostcost*ln(e*laynum)
+		firstlayval::prideval+prostcost*log(2;laynum)
-	907.944154167983596
+	1000.0

-As said, I assume that the marginal returns on additional sex partners are constant—except for the sense of pride and accomplishment, which very much disappears over time.
+As said, I assume that the marginal returns on additional sex partners are radical—except for the sense of pride and accomplishment, which very much disappears over time.
 I'll assume it's logarithmic.

 #### Calculating the Benefit